kiugfractal/SEProject/Project.md

 ##Use case scenario

 ####Use case: Chat####
--Initial state
- *Go to web page on browser
+* Initial state: Go to web page

- *Login
+* Normal Flow:
+	* Login

- *Go to chat interface
+	* Go to chat interface

- *Choose friends you want to communicate
+	* Choose friends you want to communicate

- *begin to chat
+	* Begin to chat

- *Exit

-*End state

--Branching:
+* End state: Exit chat's view
+* What could go wrong:
-If friend is not online, user can choose other one to chat or decide to send an offline message to friend
+	* If friend is not online, user can choose other one to chat or decide to send an offline message to friend

-If network has problem, the message or attachment might not be received
+	* If network has problem, the message or attachment might not be received

--Other activities: recieve message from other
+* Other activities: recieve message from other

 ####Use case: Upload content####

--Initial state

-*Go to web page on browser
+* Initial state: Go to web page on browser

-*Login
+* Normal flow:
+	* Login

-*Go to upload interface
+	* Go to upload interface

-*Choose content you want to upload
+	* Choose content you want to upload

-*Confirm upload acitivity
+	* Confirm upload acitivity

-*Content appear on application
+	* Content appear on application

-*Exit

-*End state

--Branching:
+* End state: Content appears on view.
+Exit upload's view.
+* What could go wrong:

-If content format is wrong, system will ask user to input again.
+	* If content format is wrong, system will ask user to input again.

-If content size is over the limit, system will ask user to input again.
+	* If content size is over the limit, system will ask user to input again.

-If the network has problem, the content cannot be uploaded.
+	* If the network has problem, the content cannot be uploaded.

-If the FTP has problem, the transfering data cannot be complete and your content will lose data compare to origin file.
+	* If the FTP has problem, the transfering data cannot be complete and your content will lose data compare to origin file.

-Other activities: validating upload content
+* Other activities: validating upload content

 ####Use case: Login

--Initial state

-*Go to web page on browser
+* Initial state: Go to web page on browser
+* Normal flow:

-*Put Username/Password
+	* Reach Username/Password

-*Confirm login
+	* Show that login successful

-*Reach to main page
+	* Direct to main page

-*End state

--Branching:
+* End state: Leave users at main's view
+* What could go wrong:

-If password or username is wrong, prompt to ask email for reseting password or ask for signing up a new account
+	* If password or username is wrong, prompt to ask email for reseting password or ask for signing up a new account

-If put wrong password or username more than 5 times in a row, lock that account until user unlock it through the email.
+	* If put wrong password or username more than 5 times in a row, lock that account until user unlock it through the email.

--Other activities:
+* Other activities:

-Reset password or create new account if you can login
+	* Reset password or create new account if you can login

-Lock account if the password or username input is wrong 5 times in a row
+	* Lock account if the password or username input is wrong 5 times in a row
 ####Use case: Edit Content

--Initial state

-*Go to web page on browser

-*Login

-*Go to browse content interface
+* Initial state: Go to browse content interface
+* Normal flow:

-*Choose content
+	* Choose content

-*Edit content
+	* Edit content

-*Confirm edit
+	* Confirm edit

-*Exit

-*End state

--Branching:
+* End state: Show edited content
+* What could go wrong:

-User can forfeit editing by not confirm then exit
+	* User can forfeit editing by not confirm then exit

-User may not have the authority to manage the content, you can only edit your own content or the one that is shared with you
+	* User may not have the authority to manage the content, you can only edit your own content or the one that is shared with you

--Other activities: None
+* Other activities: None